Russia, U.S. deny date set for Syria peace conference

 He said the conference was needed because "everyone is at a dead end - a military and political dead end.

 "Geneva is a way out for everyone: the Americans, Russia, the Syrian regime and the opposition.
-Whoever realises this first will benefit.
-Whoever does not realise it will find himself overboard, outside the political process."
+Whoever realizes this first will benefit.
+Whoever does not realize it will find himself overboard, outside the political process."

-The prospect of a peace conference raises questions over whether Iran will be invited to the Syria peace talks, something Washington has pushed back at unless Tehran states publicly that it would support a transition government in Syria.
-That would mean Syrian President Bashar al-Assad should step down.

-Psaki said Brahimi and Kerry discussed Iran's participation in a Syria peace conference at their meeting in London on Monday.

-"We continue to discuss with our allies and stakeholders whether Iran should participate," Psaki said, adding: "Our position remains the same, which is that any party (which) would be included in Geneva 2 must accept and publicly support the Geneva communique," which calls for a transitional government in Syria.

-"That is not what Iran has done, and if they were to do that we would be more open to their participation," Psaki added.

-(Additional reporting by Stephanie Nebehay in Geneva and Lesley Wroughton in Washington; writing by Steve Gutterman; editing by Andrew Heavens, Tom Pfeiffer and Xavier Briand)
+(Additional reporting by Stephanie Nebehay in Geneva and Lesley Wroughton in Washington; writing by Steve Gutterman; editing by Andrew Heavens and Tom Pfeiffer)